mkox/solmik/README.md

 Now you can insert data into the database tables from the file solmik_insert_data.sql.
 In addition in the table User you should insert a name and a password.

-Maybe you also have to adept the file `public/.htaccess`, especially on a provider for shared content:
+Maybe you also have to adapt the file `public/.htaccess`, especially on a provider for shared content:
 If you have an error 500 (Internal Server Error), it might help, if you uncomment the last three lines and add a new one: